craldaz/molecularGSM/README.md

 ##CTest

 There are five test examples: alanine dipeptide isomerization, ammonia borane reactions, diels alder reaction, ethylene rotation, and methanol formaldehyde reaction.
 After building the executable you can use type $ ctest to run the tests.
 When each test is complete, the output will be compared with the standard output in each test directory.
 If the difference in coordinates of a each atom is more than 0.001, the test will fail.
+(THIS NEEDS FIXING).